Product Information & Size Chart

 Calligraphy size (paper): 33 cm x 43 cm

-"Ki", 氣, is one of the most controversially discussed concept in Japanese martial arts as well as in Chinese martial arts (where it is known as "Chi").
+"Ki", 氣, is one of the most controversially discussed concepts in Japanese martial arts as well as in Chinese martial arts (where it is known as "Chi").

 The Kanji is composed of two parts, 米 and 气, respectively "rice" and "air/steam".
 It is often said that it represents the steam going out when cooking rice, which is consistent with the idea behind the concept of Ki, which translates as "breath, gas, atmosphere, spirit, mind, heart, feeling, mood" etc. In ancient times, the rice was the main source of energy for the human body and was therefore attached to the concept of life itself.